Itamar2315/Rock-Paper-Scissors/README.md

-Console rock paper scissors.
+Rock Paper Scissors using minimalist UI!
-you should open console to play (press f12). small task I did as a part of The Odin Project foundations course.
+Did this task as a part of The Odin Project foundations course.

 Rock icon - https://www.flaticon.com/free-icons/fist Fist icons created by Cuputo - Flaticon